Salesjdsj/Data_science/README.md

 # José Sales
 <sub>*Data science student* </sub>

 As a experienced Data Scientist and Air Force pilot I combine analytical skills, ability to work in team environments, and attention to details.
-H

-My credentials include a Degree in Aeronautical Science at the Air Force Academy.
+My credential include a Degree in Aeronautical Science at the Air Force Academy.

 **Background in:** Python.